by Julia Pisani '21

 Book vs. Movie

-never heard of any of the other movies he directed, either.
-(When googling Curtis, I noticed that Patrick Dempsey was one of the producers for The Art of Racing in the Rain!)
-Although I personally would have approached the movie differently, I have to admit that Curtis adapted the book to film very well.
+I’ve never heard of the director, Simon Curtis, or any of his other movies (when googling him, I discovered that Patrick Dempsey was one of the producers of the movie!!).
+That being said, he adapted the book to film very well, although I personally would have approached the movie differently, such as including more of Enzo's internal thoughts.
 The film wasn’t exactly like the book, and it differed from a lot of other dog movies in the sense that Enzo’s death was more peaceful than sad.
 It was definitely family friendly as well.
-To wrap up my review, I would like to award The Art of Racing in the Rain 8.5 out of 10 stars, and, yes, I would recommend this movie.
+I prefer the book to the movie.
+Nevertheless, I award the film The Art of Racing in the Rain 8.5 out of 10 stars.

 The Well is a written and visual commentary that focuses on reviews of the arts at Thornton Academy and the greater community.
 With the help of Ink's publication staff, The Well exists to both inform the readers about our arts and literature events, but to also collect the ideas and opinions of the students it is meant to enlighten.